Decay

 This old cemetery from the Dutch colonial period, in the city of Kochi, Kerala, South India, has become completely overgrown by corallita (Antigonon leptopus), a vine of the pinkweed family (Polygonaceae).
 (Photo copyright © by Kaj Halberg)

-The pictures below were taken in a cemetery near Pueblo Pampa Union, a deserted mining town north of Carmen Alto, Chile.
-The lower picture shows a grave, which has been opened, possibly by grave robbers.
+Graves in a cemetery near Pueblo Pampa Union, a deserted mining town north of Carmen Alto, Chile.
+The grave in the bottom picture has been opened, possibly by grave robbers.
 Bits of leaves have been placed in the eye sockets of the deceased.
+(Photo copyright © by Kaj Halberg)

 In Taiwan, on the so-called Tomb Sweeping Day, grasses and other wild plants, which have invaded Daoist graves, are burned by relatives, who then clean the grave and worship their ancestors.